agryman/federal-court-deadlines/README.md

 able to directly reuse the code developed in Phase 1.
 However, Python support in Excel may not be available in the target legal office.
-At present it is only available to early adopters so it is unlikely to be suitable for a legal office.
+At present, it is only available to early adopters so it is unlikely to be suitable for a legal office.
 I may therefore need to reimplement the code as Excel macros.